netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 sudo docker compose up -d
 ```

-You should now have some Wordpress containers running:
+You should now have some WordPress containers running:

 ```bash
 $ sudo docker ps